Yandex Cloud

 }

-Possible type values: MONGOD, MONGOINFRA, MONGOS, or MONGOCFG.
+Possible type values are MONGOD, MONGOINFRA, MONGOS, and MONGOCFG.
 The host type depends on the sharding type.

-In the zone parameter, specify the target availability zone for your hosts.
+In the zone argument, provide the target availability zone for your hosts.

 1. In the command line, navigate to the directory that contains the current Terraform configuration files defining the infrastructure.